-First of all – if you’ve brought your Australian Shepherd home and he or she has a tail, DO NOT dock their tails.
+First of all – if you’ve brought your Australian Shepherd home and he or she has a tail, do not dock their tails.
 This procedure should be done early on.
-It would be most likely be too painful and certainly a traumatizing experience for an older Aussie.
+It would be most likely be too painful and traumatizing for an older Australian Shepherd.

 But if you have not picked out your puppy yet and have the option with your breeder, than you may want to consider skipping this procedure.
 Sure, there is a slight chance that a working Aussie can get injured with a tail, but it’s not too high.

-On the other hand, if you’re bringing home an Australian Shepherd to be a family companion, there is absolutely no need for the tail to be docked.
-They will be the same dog with or without a tail, though tails may help communicate how the dog expresses his or her emotions.
+On the other hand, if you’re bringing home an Australian Shepherd to be a family companion, there is no need for the tail to be docked.
+They will be the same dog with or without a tail, though tails may help the dog communicate with expressing his or her emotions.